Lent: Pre-Lenten observances

 During pre-Lent, it is customary for Christians to ponder what Lenten sacrifices they will make for Lent.

 The pre-Lenten period concludes with the opportunity for a last round of merrymaking, known as Carnival, Shrovetide, or Fastelavn, before the start of the sombre Lenten season.
 The traditions of carrying Shrovetide rods and consuming Shrovetide buns after attending church are celebrated.

-On the final day of the season, Shrove Tuesday or Mardi Gras, many traditional Christians, such as Catholics, Lutherans, Anglicans, and Methodists "make a special point of self-examination, of considering what wrongs they need to repent, and what amendments of life or areas of spiritual growth they especially need to ask God's help in dealing with."
+On the final day of the season, Shrove Tuesday or Mardi Gras, many traditional Christians, such as Catholics, Evangelical-Lutherans and Anglicans, among others "make a special point of self-examination, of considering what wrongs they need to repent, and what amendments of life or areas of spiritual growth they especially need to ask God's help in dealing with."
+As such, many churches (particularly those of the Catholic and Lutheran traditions) offer the sacrament of Confession on Shrove Tuesday.
 During Shrovetide, many churches place a basket in the narthex to collect the previous year's Holy Week palm branches that were blessed and distributed during the Palm Sunday liturgies; on Shrove Tuesday, churches burn these palms to make the ashes used during the services held on the very next day, Ash Wednesday.

 In historically Lutheran nations, Shrovetide is known as Fastelavn.
 After attending the Mass on Shrove Sunday, congregants enjoy Shrovetide buns (fastelavnsboller), "round sweet buns that are covered with icing and filled with cream and/or jam."
 Children often dress up and collect money from people while singing.
 They also practise the tradition of hitting a barrel, which represents fighting Satan; after doing this, children enjoy the sweets inside the barrel.
 Lutheran Christians in these nations carry Shrovetide rods (fastelavnsris), which "branches decorated with sweets, little presents, etc., that are used to decorate the home or give to children."

 In English-speaking countries such as the United Kingdom and Canada, the day before Lent is known as Shrove Tuesday, which is derived from the word shrive, meaning "to administer the sacrament of confession to; to absolve."
 In these countries, pancakes are associated with Shrove Tuesday because they are a way to use up rich foods such as eggs, milk, and sugar – rich foods which are not eaten during the season.

 The Carnival celebrations which in many cultures traditionally precede Lent are seen as a last opportunity for excess before Lent begins.
 Some of the most famous are the Carnival of Barranquilla, the Carnival of Santa Cruz de Tenerife, the Carnival of Venice, Cologne Carnival, the New Orleans Mardi Gras, the Rio de Janeiro carnival, and the Trinidad and Tobago Carnival.

 In stark contrast to traditions of merrymaking and feasting, Oriental Orthodox Churches practise a pre-Lenten fast in preparation for Lent which is immediately followed by the fast of Great Lent without interruption.
 One example is the traditional Assyrian festival of Hano Qritho, in which a feast is prepared from bulgur, meat and eggs before the start of fasting.